• Phone Icon

 Cats, without a doubt!
 I love how unique each one is, from their personalities to their quirks.
 They’re endlessly entertaining, and their antics always give me that feeling of “cute aggression” (if you know, you know!).

-“Why would you do that?”
+…and honestly, I might not stop there!
+I also may have to ask: “Why did you do that?”
 “Why would you eat that?”
 “What were you thinking?”
-I don’t think I could stop at just one question!

 While not pets, I once helped take radiographs on a serval cat that ate a ball and cared for squirrel monkeys after neuter surgeries.
 These amazing animals were from Magnetic Hill Zoo, and I had the chance to work with them at a previous job before joining CCAH.

 Annual blood work for adult pets and twice-yearly for seniors is key to catching organ changes early.
-Also, monitor your pet’s weight regularly, as fluctuations—especially in cats—can signal underlying health issues.
-Proactive care goes a long way in keeping pets happy and healthy!
+Keeping an eye on your pet’s weight is also very important, as changes can indicate underlying health concerns.
+Staying proactive with your pet’s health helps ensure they live a longer, happier life!